 Embrace records physiological data on its internal memory and the memory capacity is around 14 hours.
 If Embrace is connected to your smartphone the signals are automatically uploaded, and therefore, does not use up Embrace memory.
-Therefore, free memory on the Embrace remains as 100%.
-However, if Embrace isn’t connected to your smartphone (for example, when bluetooth is off, or Embrace is out of the bluetooth range) the data will be stored in Embrace.
+Therefore, free memory on the Embrace remains at 100%.
+However, if Embrace isn’t connected to your smartphone (for example, when Bluetooth is off, or Embrace is out of the Bluetooth range) the data will be stored in Embrace.

 If the memory of your Embrace is full, your Embrace will flash a yellow cross (four yellow dots).
 For a detailed guide on how to free up Embrace memory space, please see: What does the Yellow Cross mean?